VaclavDedik/jboss-seam/distribution/src/main/assembly/readme.txt

 Get Up And Running Quick
 ------------------------

-1. Install JBoss AS 5.1.0.GA.
+1. Install JBoss AS 7.1.0.Final

-2. Set JBOSS_HOME system enviroment property to your JBoss AS installation directory

-3. Start JBoss AS by typing "bin/run.sh" in the JBoss home directory
+2. Start JBoss AS by typing "bin/standalone.sh" in the JBoss home directory

-4. In the "examples/booking" directory, type "mvn clean package" and check for any error messages
+3. In the "examples-ee6/booking" directory, type "mvn clean package" and check for any error messages.

-5. In the booking-ear directory run:
+4. In the booking-ear directory run:

-    mvn jboss:hard-deploy
+    mvn jboss-as:deploy

-6. Point your browser to
+5. Point your browser to

    http://localhost:8080/seam-booking/

-7. Register an account, search for hotels, book a room...
+6. Register an account, search for hotels, book a room...

 Learn more
 ----------